balzack/databag/README.md

 ### Roadmap

-Please let me know any missing features; [here](/doc/backlog.md) is the current backlog.
+Please add any missing features; [here](/doc/backlog.md) is the current backlog.
 Features are prioritized based on interest from the community.